What is painful sex?

 A partner’s role in cases of painful sex

-From the partner’s perspective, it is difficult to know what a woman is going through because of how well she covers up her pain during intercourse.
-At worst, her partner may assume that sex is a little uncomfortable for her, but that it’s nothing to be concerned about because she is not expressing concern.
+From the partner’s perspective, it may be difficult to know the pain that their loved one is experiencing, especially if communication about dyspareunia is not present within the relationship.
 Even a couple who has had a strong relationship for several years can face struggles if the disease causes the frequency of sex to diminish.
 This is another reason why diagnosing and treating endometriosis early is so important.
 Nobody wants it to reach a stage in which it is affecting the patient’s intimate relationship.
-For men and women whose partners are suffering from endometriosis, it is thus crucial to support their lovers.
+For men and women whose partners are suffering from endometriosis, it is thus crucial to support their loved one.
 This means being mindful and listening to your partner if they say they are in pain.
-It can also mean accompanying them to gynecologist appointments as often times, endometriosis experts recommend couples coming in together as the partner of the patient suffering may have a keen insight to the patient’s symptoms.
-And above all else, partners of endometriosis patients should make sure the woman knows that they are not alone in this battle and has the help and support of her love ones.
+It can also mean accompanying them to gynecologist appointments.
+Endometriosis experts recommend couples coming in together as the partner of the patient suffering may have a keen insight into the patient’s symptoms.

 S. Ferrero et al., "Deep dyspareunia and sex life after laparoscopic excision of endometriosis."
 Human Reproduction, Volume 22, Issue 4, 1 April 2007 p.
 1142-1148.

 Paul J. Yong et al., "Anatomic sites and associated clinical factors for deep dyspareunia."
 The International Society for Sexual Medicine.
 September 2017 Volume 5, Issue 3, Pages e184-e195.